ShuoYang-1998/Few_Shot_Distribution_Calibration/README.md

 ## Backbone Training

-We use the same backbone network and training stratege as 'S2M2_R', please refer to [https://github.com/nupurkmr9/S2M2_fewshot](url) for the backbone training codes.
+We use the same backbone network and training strategies as 'S2M2_R'.
+Please refer to https://github.com/nupurkmr9/S2M2_fewshot for the backbone training.

 ## Extract and save features